-BEST UPGRADE WHEELS FOR RIM BRAKE ROAD BIKES – 2017
+BEST UPGRADE WHEELS FOR RIM BRAKE BIKES – 2017

 Like many cyclists who are looking for a more comfortable ride, you may have recently put wider tires on the wheels that originally came with your bike or on ones you bought a few years ago.
 You may not realize that by doing so you probably made your bike slower and your handling worse.
-If you want the performance as well as the comfort most road cycling enthusiasts are looking for today, you’ll likely need a better and probably wider set of wheels.
+If you want the performance as well as the comfort most road cycling enthusiasts are looking for today, you’ll likely want a set of wider upgrade wheels.

 In this post I review the best upgrade bike wheels available today that have wide rims used on road bikes with rim brakes, most of which can be had for USD$/£/€1000 or less, including some for nearly half that amount.
 Together with the right size tires, the best of these alloy wheels for rim brake bikes can give you far more comfort, versatility, speed, stiffness, acceleration, handling, rolling and braking performance than what you may be riding on now at a great value compared to upgrading to carbon rim road bike wheels.